asynkron/gam-web/src/docs/Durability.md

 * **message ordering per sender–receiver pair**

-The first rule is typically found also in other actor implementations while the second is specific to ProtoAct.
+The first rule is typically found also in other actor implementations while the second is specific to Proto.Actor.

 ## Discussion: What does “at-most-once” mean?